dmccuskey/DMC-Corona-Library/README.md

 # Overview #

-The DMC Corona Library is collection of classes and utilities for use with Lua and Corona SDK.
-As it has grown, so has their dependency on each other, so it's best to use the library as a single unit.
+The DMC Corona Library is collection of classes and utilities for use with the Corona SDK.
+As it has grown, so has their dependency on each other, so the library is intended to use as a whole.

 **Documentation & Examples**

-There are examples and documentation available.
-Look in the `examples` folder for a listing of modules.
-Each example can be run directly in the Corona SDK.
+There are examples and documentation available for the modules.
+Look in the `examples` folder for available examples which can be run directly in the Corona SDK.
 Documentation is online at: [docs.davidmccuskey.com](http://docs.davidmccuskey.com/display/docs/DMC+Corona+Library)

 **Questions or Comments**

-If you have questions or comments you can either:
+If you have questions or comments you can either (preferred order):
+* send me an email: corona-lib at davidmccuskey com
+* send a PM @ coronalabs.com: @dmccuskey
+* post an issue here on github
 * post to the Corona forums: http://forums.coronalabs.com
-* send a PM @ coronalabs.com: @dmccuskey
-* send me an email: corona-lib at davidmccuskey com

 **Issues**